A Co-Design Framework for High-Performance Jumping of a Five-Bar Monoped with Actuator Optimization: Abstract

 \section{Abstract}

 The performance of legged robots depends strongly on both mechanical design and control, motivating co-design approaches that jointly optimize these parameters.
-However, most existing co-design studies focus on optimizing link dimensions and transmission ratios while neglecting detailed actuator design, particularly motor and gearbox parameter optimization, and are largely limited to serial open-chain mechanisms.
+However, most existing co-design studies focus on link dimensions and transmission ratios while neglecting detailed actuator design, particularly motor and gearbox parameter optimization, and are largely limited to serial open-chain mechanisms.
 In this work, we present a co-design framework for a planar closed-chain five-bar monoped that jointly optimizes mechanical design, motor and gearbox parameters, and control parameters for dynamic jumping.
 The objective is to maximize jump distance while minimizing mechanical energy consumption.
-The framework uses a two-stage optimization approach, where actuator optimization generates a mapping from gear ratio to actuator mass, efficiency, and peak torque, which is then used in co-design optimization of the robot design and control using CMA-ES.
-Simulation results show an improvement of approximately 42\% in jump distance and a 15.8\% reduction in mechanical energy consumption compared to a nominal design, demonstrating the effectiveness of the proposed framework in identifying optimal design, actuator, and control parameters for high-performance and energy-efficient planar jumping.
-Code: \href{https://github.com/Aastha0311/Five_bar_monoped_optimization.git}{GitHub repository}.
+The framework employs a two-stage optimization approach, where actuator optimization generates a mapping from gear ratio to actuator mass, efficiency, and peak torque, which is then incorporated into CMA-ES-based co-design optimization of the robot design and control parameters.
+Simulation results demonstrate an improvement of approximately 30.4\% in jump distance and an 11.5\% reduction in mechanical energy consumption compared to a nominal design, highlighting the effectiveness of the proposed framework for high-performance and energy-efficient planar jumping.